 If there’s a new version available for your device, it will show you the download button.
 Then follow on-screen instructions to install the update.
 Check out our detailed guide about how to update Google Play System Update.

-No. If you’re wondering whether it is safe to sideload Google Play System updates or use an APK to get the latest update then our answer is NO.
+No. If you’re wondering whether it is safe to sideload Google Play System updates or use an APK to get the latest update, then our answer is NO.

-We strongly recommend you to stay away from sideloading or using APK to get the latest Google Play System Update.
+We strongly recommend you stay away from sideloading or using APK to get the latest Google Play System Update.
 Using this method may make your device vulnerable to security breaches or maybe impacted by malware or viruses by injecting malicious files.

-Also, chances that after sideloading you may not be able to reverse the update or your device may not get future Google System Updates via OTA.
+Also, chances that after sideloading you may not be able to reverse the update, or your device may not get future Google System Updates via OTA.

 Want to know more?
 Get detailed information about what is Google Play System Update and how it can help you improve your device’s performance.